DJI Osmo Mobile Review

 I bought the DJI Osmo Mobile, with an extra battery, extension rod, tripod, base stand, and a separate charger.

-The bag has two mesh pockets inside for storing items such as the charging cable, spare batteries or an Osmo Base stand.
+The bag has two mesh pockets inside for storing items such as the charging cable, spare batteries, or an Osmo Base stand.
 After using the bag for two years, it has worked well and protected the DJI Osmo Mobile fairly well.
-It often gets jammed into one of my big camera bags and I have yet to have any problems with my DJI Osmo mobile unit.
+It often gets jammed into one of my big camera bags, and I have yet to have any problems with my DJI Osmo Mobile unit.

 Build Quality and Ergonomics

-Made in China is a dirty word in the camera industry.
-It is for cheap, low-quality stuff, yet DJI gear is really good.
-My drone is incredible and the DJI Osmo Mobile feels great as well.
+“Made in China” is often associated with cheap, low-quality products in the camera industry.
+Yet, DJI gear is really good.
+My drone is incredible, and the DJI Osmo Mobile feels great as well.
 The construction is excellent and feels like a real tool.
 The DJI Osmo handle is well designed and has great ergonomics.
-It is constructed from high-quality plastics. covered with a solid rubber grip.
-The buttons on the handle feel nice and sturdy, giving a nice tactile feel when you click them.
-The DJI Osmo mobile feels like a high-quality game console controller.
+It is constructed from high-quality plastics, covered with a solid rubber grip.
+The buttons on the handle feel nice and sturdy, giving a satisfying tactile feel when you click them.
+The DJI Osmo Mobile feels like a high-quality game console controller.

 The clamps that are used to secure your phone into the DJI Osmo Mobile are really strong and they are covered in rubber, to protect your phone from scratches.